randovania/randovania.github.io/_posts/multiworld/2024-03-10-connecting-randovania-to-a-real-wii-or-wiiu.md

  * Find the newly created Nintendont entry, then click the ***`...`*** button next to it to reveal a menu.
  * Click *Upload to Nintentdont to Homebrew Channel*
    This will upload the app the Homebrew Channel and launch it automatically.
- * With Nintendont, when asked to select a storage device, select SD
+ * In Nintendont, when prompted, choose the storage device that you are using.
  * <ins>**If you have a real GameCube Memory Card that you'd like to use:**</ins>
     * Skip over the next step and select your game.
  * <ins>**If you do not want/cannot use a GameCube Memory Card:**</ins>